Milan Lukić: Disappearance

 In January 2004, Lukić quarreled with Karadžić's armed bodyguards and was reportedly injured in a shootout over his share of the proceeds from a particular drugs shipment.
 By the time a report was published in April 2004 by Institute for War and Peace Reporting (IWPR) and Balkan Investigative Reporting Network linking him to Radovan Karadžić, Lukić had vanished.

-In April 2005, in a letter e-mailed to Bosnian and Serbian media outlets apparently written by Lukic, the author called for his superiors, the top police, military and political leaders from Višegrad, to be held to account for crimes committed under their command.
+In April 2005, in a letter e-mailed to Bosnian and Serbian media outlets apparently written by Lukić, the author called for his superiors, the top police, military and political leaders from Višegrad, to be held to account for crimes committed under their command.
 In the e-mail, traced to a server in Brazil, Lukić denied that he was a traitor to Karadžić, as his former superiors were claiming in what he claimed was a "shameless and unscrupulous lie".
 He declared that "Mladić has always been and will remain the true hero and idol, and Karadžić, the leader of my people".